 Tips on how to make

-- Simmer the chicken in the seasoned liquid first.
-This will allow you to focus on cooking beaten eggs in a later step.
+- Simmer the chicken thighs and onions in the seasoned liquid first.
+This will allow you to focus on cooking the beaten eggs in a later step.

-- Add beaten eggs to the pot in two separate batches, and make sure to cook the second batch of beaten eggs for a shorter amount of time.
-This will result in a delicious oyakodon with a fluffy egg texture.
+- Pour the beaten eggs into the pot in two separate batches, ensuring that you briefly cook the second batch.
+This will result in a delightful finish with a fluffy egg texture.

 Recipe Card